Frequently Asked Questions

 Which standardized tests are required for admission?

 We accept both the SAT or the ACT.
 We do not require our applicants to complete both exams, but will consider results from either test.
-We are able to ”super-score” test results taking the best individual subject result from each testing date.
-We can also take the best sub-score across tests (i.e. the highest math from the SAT and the highest reading from the ACT) to create a “super-score”.
-For current seniors, we review and require the writing portion to be submitted.
+We are able to ”super-score” the SAT taking the best individual subject result from each testing date.
+We do not "super-score" the ACT but we will take the highest composite.

 What are the application deadlines?